How To Crate Train Your Puppy

 Final Thoughts

-Your Corgi puppy is going to have a great time in their crate.
+Your puppy is going to have a great time in their crate.
 You’ve made them a comfortable place to sleep, relax, and restore their energy so they can get up and play again.
 It gives them somewhere that’s out of the way to decompress, and it also means that any older dogs in the home get a break when they’re asleep.

 Teaching them that the crate is comfortable also means they get plenty of treats and access to their favourite toys as an awesome reward that motivates them to stay in the crate.
 It makes the experience better for them, which increases the comfort levels within their crate.
-Overall, it’s a situation where everyone wins and you know your Corgi puppy is happy.
+Overall, it’s a situation where everyone wins and you know your puppy is happy.